-If you can’t quite afford a mortgage on the open market, Shared Ownership offers you the chance to buy a share of your home (Connexus typically sell between 45% to 75% of the home’s value) and pay a subsidised monthly rent for the remaining share.
-Later on you can staircase to 100%.
+If you can’t quite afford a mortgage on the open market, Shared Ownership offers you the chance to buy a share of your home (Connexus typically sell between 25% to 75% of the home’s value) and pay a subsidised monthly rent for the remaining share.
+Later on (for some properties) you can staircase to 100%.

 With Shared Ownership you can buy a newly built home or an existing one through resale programmes from housing associations like us.
 You’ll need to take out a mortgage to pay for your share of the home’s purchase price, or fund this through your savings.
 Shared Ownership properties are always leasehold.

 You can buy a home through Shared Ownership if you;

 - Can’t afford to buy on the open market and at least 18 years old

 - Have a household income of less than £80,000 per year

 - Preferably a first time buyer*